-This Tobalá mezcal always makes us think of dessert, and would make a fabulous after-dinner digestif with dessert or on its own.
+This Tobalá mezcal is an easy sipper, with tropical fruit notes and a rounder mouth feel.
+It makes us think of dessert, and would make a fabulous after-dinner digestif with dessert or on its own.
 Banana foster, creme brûlée, banana pudding … The possibilities are endless.

-Tobalá (Agave Potatorum) is the Yoda of all agaves.
+Tobalá is the Yoda of all agaves.
 It is small and cute, but fierce and wise.

-Tobalá is a small broad-leafed agave that grows best in rocky craggy soil in shady areas at high altitude.
-It takes about 12-18 years to mature, depending on climate, terroir, and other factors.
+Tobalá is a small broad-leafed agave that grows best in rocky craggy soil at high altitude.
+It takes about 8-12 years to mature, depending on climate, terroir, and other factors.

 Agave Varietal: Tobalá

 Date of Distillation: December 2017